 Is white gold real gold?

 Yes!
 White gold is real gold.
 But, as mentioned above, when choosing a metal type, you’ll need to look at the number of karats to see just how much of it is pure.
 It’s most common to find 14 or 18k gold as your options for engagement rings.
-These options are much more durable than a pure 24k ring, with 14k being the harder of the two (the less pure gold that’s present, the better in terms of durability).
+These options are much more durable than a pure 24k ring, with 14k gold being the harder of the two (the less pure gold that’s present, the better in terms of durability).

 How is white gold made?
 Well, white gold is actually a combination, or alloy, of gold and a white metal — usually nickel, silver, or palladium.
 And although a huge part of the variation in color comes from the metal mixture and the types of metal used, white gold is usually also plated with rhodium — a silver/white metal that adds a shiny color and a bit more durability to white gold rings.

 What is more expensive white gold or yellow gold?

 For the most part, the two metals will be priced equally if they have the same presence of pure gold.
 Some jewelers will charge a bit more for white gold due to the addition of rhodium plating.
 However, at Clean Origin, all of our 14kt gold rings are priced the same and our 18kt gold rings are priced the same — regardless of the color.

 Another option that you’ll often see that appears to look similar to white gold is platinum.
 Although it is a different metal, it too has a white/silver look to it but it is not as shiny as white gold.
 However, the two are not to be confused.
 In fact, platinum is much more expensive, heavier than white gold, and has more of a grey hint to it.
 If you’re looking for a super durable option for your ring, platinum is definitely the way to go.
 However, 14k or 18k white gold is often the more popular choice due to cost.